My passion and mission are to work with people who want to optimize their health, and stay young and vibrant while growing older!

 In 2010, my husband needed to have microscopic spinal surgery only available in the USA.
 His partially successful operation led us to meet an energetic master healer and expert nutritionist who always prefers to stay incognito.
 When he offered to train me, I jumped on this opportunity, and this is how we moved to the US.

 After being gratefully trained and working for six years with him, I felt the urge to explore all the other avenues in holistic and energetic health in the US.

-After becoming certified as a NES Health practitioner, I met and became a graduate of another extraordinary woman, Andrea Nakayama, heroin when it comes to functional nutrition and lifestyle, health care change, and the inspiration to many functional practitioners, doctors, and clients as well as myself.
+After becoming certified as a NES Health practitioner, I met and became a graduate of another extraordinary woman, Andrea Nakayama, functional nutrition and lifestyle, health care change, and the inspiration to many functional practitioners, doctors, and clients as well as myself.

 My healing and my journey are mine.
 I am sharing parts of my life to show you that transformation and healing can take many different routes and that there are many tools and ways that could help you find your journey to health and wellness.

-One of my weaknesses; going to store like whole food ( No it’s not an ad ) in the fruit and vegetable section, I become like a kid at Christmas and yes I spend a lot of money on food, but no money on drugs 😉
+One of my weaknesses; going to stores like whole food ( No it’s not an ad ) in the fruit and vegetable section, I become like a kid at Christmas, and yes I spend a lot of money on food, but no money on drugs 😉

 Take the first step in your journey to health and wellness; email me, and we can set up a time to talk.